dfeshed/nw-ueba-saas/preferences/README.md

 _Way to define preferences for new module._

+## Adding a new Preference

+Add preferences to the following files
+ 1. `~\preferences\tests\data\config.js`
+ 2. `~\investigate-events\addon\reducers\investigate\config.js`

+ Note: If a preference needs additional explanatory information, parameter `info: true` needs to be added to the preference object along with suitable translation for the tooltip.
+This is currently working for preferences of input type 'radio' only.

 ## Adding new socket route

 Preferences will be stored in application mongo.
 So there will be separate channel for different module preferences.
 Same need to be define as follows: